odan/odan.github.io/_posts/2021-06-23-slim-console.md

 ## Conclusion

-In my opinion, the Symfony Console component is the perfect tool for implementing custom console commands.
+From my point of view, the Symfony Console component is the perfect tool for implementing custom console commands.
 Of course there is much more to discover in the [documentation](https://symfony.com/doc/current/console.html), like parameters, Console input, different colors, testing, etc.